wavefrontHQ/docs/pages/doc/authorization.md

   - Can perform a set of [New User Actions](users_groups.html#what-can-a-new-user-do) such as viewing dashboards, alerts, etc.
   - Has a set of New User Permissions.
 This set is determined by the administrator.
 * All users get the permissions that the administrator assigned to the Everyone group.
 For example, all users might get Dashboard permission and Proxy permission.
-* Administrators can [grant or revoke permissions](users_managing.html#granting-and-revoking-permissions) for individual users (and for groups, discussed next).
+* Users with Users & Groups permissions can [grant or revoke permissions](users_managing.html#granting-and-revoking-permissions) for individual users (and for groups, discussed next).

 ## Level 2: Permissions for Groups and Users

 Starting with Release 2018.46.x, administrators can use groups to make permissions assignment faster and more transparent and consistent.
+* Assign permissions to a group.
+For example, assign Dashboard permission to allow group members to manage all dashboards.
-They can use groups with permissions only, or can use access control for objects (see Level 3 below).
+* Use access control for objects to restrict access to individual dashboards (see Level 3 below).

 As an administrator, you manage groups and permissions like this:
 * You create one or more groups and assign permissions.
 For example, you can create an Admin group that includes User Management permission.
 * When you invite a new user, you can add the user to one or more groups.
 The UI makes it easy to see where a permission comes from.
 * You can manage permissions on a per-group basis.
 For example, assume that Marketing group has User Management permission.
-If you remove the permission, all members of the Marketing group no longer have it - but you can grant the permission to individual users at the user level.
+If you remove the permission, all members of the Marketing group no longer have it.
+* You can still manage individual permissions.
+For the example above, after you're removed User Managerment permission from the Marketing group, you can give the permission explicitly to a few members of the group.
 * A user who belongs to more than one group gets permissions from both groups (addition).

 Wavefront does not currently integrate with the groups of your identity manager (Active Directory or LDAP).